Finky Pasamba

-Finky Pasamba (born 28 April 1993) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Persela Lamongan.
+Finky Pasamba (born 28 April 1993) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club Persipal Palu.

 Club career

 PS Mojokerto Putra

 In 2017, Finky Pasamba signed a contract with Indonesian Liga 2 club PS Mojokerto Putra.

 Borneo

 He was signed for Borneo F.C. to play in Liga 1 in the 2019 season.
 Pasamba made his league debut on 16 May 2019 in a match against Bhayangkara at the Segiri Stadium, Samarinda.

 PSIS Semarang

 In middle season 2019, Finky Pasamba signed a year contract with PSIS Semarang.
 He made his league debut on 11 September 2019 in a match against PSM Makassar at the Andi Mattalatta Stadium, Makassar.

 Bhayangkara

 Pasamba was signed for Bhayangkara F.C. to play in Liga 1 in the 2022–23 season.
 He made his league debut on 31 July 2022 in a match against Persik Kediri at the Brawijaya Stadium, Kediri.